Jason Doucette / Xona.com

 Lawrencetown, Nova Scotia, Canada

-Graduated in May 1994 with a Computer Programming Technician certificate.
+Graduated with a Computer Programming Technician certificate.

 Achieved a 97.4% (4.00 / 4.00 GPA) midterm average, 92.6% (4.00 / 4.00 GPA) final average.